utra-robosoccer/soccerbot/CONTRIBUTING.md

 ### Comments

-1. Each file must contain a Doxygen-style comment at the top, following the format in the [Templates](Templates) folder.
+1. Each file must contain a Doxygen-style comment at the top, following the format in the examples in the[Templates](Templates) folder.
 Header files should define a  Doxygen group, using `@defgroup`, indicating some module of code.
 Source files belonging to a module should include an `@ingroup` tag.
 2. Functions must contain a Doxygen-style comment above them.
 In header (`.h`) files, function comments should include the Doxygen tags `@brief`, `@param`, `@return`. `@brief` tags should be at most 2 lines long.
 Function comments in source (`.c`/`.cpp`) files should include an `@details` tag describing any details that would be helpful to a developer reading the code.
-3. Code examples embedded within Doxygen comments must either use ticks "`", or @code @endcode to denote code.
+3. Code examples embedded within Doxygen comments must either use ticks "`", or @code and @endcode to denote code.
-4. Before complicated lines or blocks of code, write comments inline with the code to help explain what the code is doing (using either `//` or `/*` syntax).
+4. Before complicated lines or blocks of code, write comments inline to explain what is going on (using either `//` or `/*` syntax).
-5. Doxygen-style comments must be started as a C-style comment block with two as such: `/**`.
-Example:
+5. Doxygen-style comments must be started as a C-style comment block with two `*` as such:

     ```C++
     /**
     * @brief  Gets the day of the week
     * @return The day of the week
     */
-    days_t Date::getDay(){
+    day_t Calendar::getDay() {
         return theDay;
     }
     ```